-Classes will not appear on a transcript (a "W" will not be assigned) when a student officially withdraws during the first 4 weeks of full semester (16-week) fall or spring courses, during the first 2 weeks of 8-week courses, and 30% of all other length courses.
+Classes will not appear on a transcript (a "W" will not be assigned) when a student officially withdraws during the first two (2) weeks of full semester (16-week) fall or spring courses, and 20% of all other length courses.
+Students should refer to their "Student Class Program, Web Schedule Bill" for specific course deadlines.